What is Pointer in C and C++ | Quick Example

 int *ptr = a;

-But Why Use Pointer ?
+But Why Use Pointers?

 A pointer is represented by (*) and an address is represented by &.
 To access the value stored in the address we use the unary operator (*) that returns the value of the variable located at the address specified by its operand.
 This is also called Dereferencing.
 Pointers can be used with 1D arrays and 2D arrays.
 A pointer can point to another pointer also.